 This turn of events was fascinating for a couple of reasons: 1) I was pleased that I had recognized the best of the personalized designs; and 2) I no longer felt guilty about not paying designers for their efforts as many had provided generic logos that cost little time to produce.

 99Designs also works to discourage generic logos and awards platinum status to those who routinely submit original designs.
-Learn more about these generic concepts here: Generic and Common Logo Concepts.
 Nevertheless, I noticed platinum logos that seemed generic to me.
 Buyer beware.